 - It's super healthy - even without adding any kale!
 I added a drizzle of maple syrup to slightly adjust the sweetness level but when your strawberries are super sweet, you may not even need that.
 Maybe keep the quinoa as our secret.

 - You could replace the quinoa milk with whatever you have to hand - dairy, soy, almond ...

-- And you could replace the quinoa powder for your favourite alternative protein powder.
-Or miss it out all together.
+- And you could replace the quinoa powder with your favourite alternative protein powder.
+Or miss it out altogether.
 Your choice.